Overdetermined problems for fully nonlinear equations with constant Dirichlet boundary conditions in space forms: Abstract

 \section{Abstract}

-We consider overdetermined problems for a class of fully nonlinear equations with constant boundary conditions in a bounded domain in space forms.
-If the domain is star-shaped, the solution to the Hessian quotient overdetermined problem is radial symmetric.
-By establishing a Rellich-Poho\v{z}aev type identity for $k$-Hessian equations with constant boundary conditions, we also show the symmetry of solutions to $k$-Hessian equations without assuming the star-shapedness of the domain.
+We consider overdetermined problems for two classes of fully nonlinear equations with constant Dirichlet boundary conditions in a bounded domain in space forms.
+We prove that if the domain is star-shaped, then the solution to the Hessian quotient overdetermined problem is radially symmetric.
+By establishing a Rellich-Poho\v{z}aev type identity for the $k$-Hessian equation with constant Dirichlet boundary condition, we also show the radial symmetry of the solution to the $k$-Hessian overdetermined problem for some boundary value without star-shapedness assumption of the domain.